 Where Do I Start?

-Instead, as one of the very few sites providing comprehensive rabies risk analysis and preventive services in Harris County (cases are referred to us by the U.S. Centers for Disease Control, Atlanta, GA and Harris County Animal Control/Public Health), I want to give distilled information that is of most use in guiding your immediate actions and allaying your anxiety.
+Instead, as one of the very few sites providing comprehensive rabies risk analysis and preventive services in Harris County (cases are referred to us by the U.S. Centers for Disease Control and Prevention, Atlanta, GA and Harris County Animal Control/Public Health), I want to give distilled information that is of most use in guiding your immediate decision-making and actions and in allaying your anxiety.
 This information should serve as an operational primer so you can quickly do the right thing.

 The most common source animal in the U.S. is bats.
 Most dogs and cats are domesticated and vaccinated, so not as subject to carrying the virus.
 Outside the U.S., dogs and cats most commonly cause human rabies.

-IMPORTANT: The key issue with such common animals is whether the owner is known and whether the animal’s rabies vaccination status is up to date, or whether the animal can be kept in observation for 10 days after the contact.
+IMPORTANT: The key issue with such common (domesticated pets) animals is whether the owner is known and whether the animal’s rabies vaccination status is up to date, or whether the animal can be kept in observation for 10 days after the contact; this 10-day guarantee rule and holding on rabies vaccination only applies to dogs, cats, and ferrets that appeared well at the time of the contact.

-Recently, the CDC made it clear that feral cats can be a source.
+Recently, the CDC made it clear that feral cats should be a source.

 Key Action Items

-- Contain and quarantine an animal that bit or scratched you.
+- Contain and quarantine the dog, cat, or ferret that bit or scratched you.
 If the animal behaves normally (not sick, behaving atypically, or dead) after 10 days from your contact, you are ok (no further action needed).

 - Wear rubber or plastic gloves and collect the bat or animal carcass in a container or plastic bag and take it to the Harris County Animal Control or call them or your local county officials to pick it up.
 If off-hours or weekend, ice or refrigerate it.
 The specimen can be autopsied and brain tissue studied for rabies virus (if not too decomposed).
 If negative, you are ok.

-- An exception to the 10-days observation period may be if a bite/scratch is very close to your brain, such as on the face (in this case, you will need to consult with an expert).
+- An exception to the 10-days observation period may be if a bite/scratch is very close to your brain, such as on the face or neck (in this case, you will need to consult with an expert), and if the animal acted sickly or inappropriately.

 - The most immediate effective rabies prevention action is to thoroughly and aggressively clean an animal bite/scratch with soap and water to wash-out the tissues completely – for at least 10 minutes.
 Clean out any debris, tissue fragments, or tissue that appears devitalized.

 - If you had been in a state of diminished consciousness or awareness (sleep, intoxication, etc) and subsequently find a bat sharing your space, you are at risk.
 There have been fatal rabies cases with nothing more than that story and no apparent bite or scratch marks on the victim.
 Physical bat contact while impaired/asleep is presumed.
 Likewise, if the exposed person is a child, you will need to weigh the reliability of their story on whether or not they had contact with a bat.
-Unless you are certain there could not have been contact, rabies immune prophylaxis is indicated.
+Unless you are certain there could not have been contact you should presume the worst, rabies immune prophylaxis is indicated.

 Rabies Post-Exposure Intervention